radiantmythx/codex-arpg/README.md

 4. A `CanvasLayer` named `ItemTagLayer` will be created automatically at runtime.
 If you prefer to manage it manually, add a `CanvasLayer` with that name to your main scene and optionally customize its draw order.

+### Item Tag Collision Handling
+Item tags spawned in the world will now avoid overlapping each other.
+Every tag projects its 3D position into screen space and checks for rectangle intersections with its siblings.
+When a collision is detected the tag is nudged upward by a small increment until it no longer overlaps, keeping nearby labels legible.

 You can inspect or modify the contents of the player's inventory through the `inventory` property on `player.gd` or by attaching the `Inventory` script to